 How to Create Aliases in Linux

-Creating aliases is relatively easy and quick process.
-You can create two types of aliases – temporary ones and permanent.
+Creating aliases is a relatively easy and quick process.
+You can create two types of aliases – temporary and permanent.
 We will review both types.

 What you need to do is type the word alias then use the name you wish to use to execute a command followed by

 "=" sign and quote the command you wish to alias.